husseinhafez1/Lumina/README.md

 ### `depth_testing` — Visualising the depth buffer
 The fragment shader reads `gl_FragCoord.z`, converts it back to a linear view-space distance, and outputs that as greyscale.
 Skip the linearisation step and the whole scene goes nearly white — the perspective projection packs almost everything into the far end of the [0, 1] range.

+### `stencil_testing` — Object outlines
+The fragment shader outputs a flat teal color.
+Used as a second pass: the cubes are drawn normally first (writing `1` into the stencil buffer), then redrawn at 1.1× scale with `GL_NOTEQUAL` — so only the pixels just outside the original silhouette get the tint.
+Depth testing is disabled for this pass so the outline doesn't get clipped.

 ### `model_loading` — Textured mesh from file
 Samples `texture_diffuse1` and applies MVP.
 The minimal shader that pairs with the `Model` class for loading `.obj` files through Assimp.